jakop345/cloudron-box/docs/references/selfhosting.md

 Optional arguments for installation:

 * `--tls-provider` is the name of the SSL/TLS certificate backend.
 Defaults to Let's encrypt.
-If Let's encrypt is not wanted, specifying `fallback` will always use the fallback wildcard certificate.
+Specifying `fallback` will setup the Cloudron to use the fallback wildcard certificate.
 Initially a self-signed one is provided, which can be overwritten later in the admin interface.
 This may be useful for non-public installations.

 Optional arguments used for update and restore:

 * `--version` is the version of Cloudron to install.
 By default, the setup script installs the latest version.
-This is useful when restoring a Cloudron from a backup.
+You can set this to an older version when restoring a Cloudron from a backup.

-* `--restore-url` is an URL to the backup to restore to.
+* `--restore-url` is a backup URL to restore from.